-Paula is in network with Aetna and Blue Cross Blue Shield (BCBS clients are seen ONLY at the Gilbert location on Fridays).
-All other clients can be seen in her Scottsdale office.
+Paula is in network with Aetna and Public Safety Crisis Solutions.
 While she is currently not in network with other insurances, a form (Superbill) can be provided for you to submit to your insurance company for reimbursement if you have out of network benefits.
 Contact your insurance for more information.

 I moved from upstate New York in 1994 and remained in Arizona because of its hiking trails and beautiful weather with no snow.
 I am passionate about helping others and have been since I was a child.
 I am married with a son and three rescued dogs.
 My interests include: spending time with family and friends, hiking with my son and my dogs, enjoying the outdoors and volunteering in the community.
 I am not faith-based counselor, although I am a Christian.

 Connecting with clients in helping them reach their true potential in a supportive and safe environment is a goal of mine.
 I use a strength-based, non-judgmental, trauma- informed approach to therapy.
 Utilizing different forms of therapy techniques to assist clients in an holistic approach is how I like to approach therapy.
 I understand the importance of a client’s background and/or upbringing in therapy.
 I enjoy watching a client’s growth transition in therapy and I am grateful for the chance to be a part of that transition.

 I continue evidence-based training through out the year to ensure I am up-to-date and well-rounded in my therapy approach.
 I enjoy working with children, adolescents and adults.